bryanleonard/terranova/README.md

 # Terranova
 A real estate proof-of-concept project.
+TQhe UI is humble as the focus is as a primer for learning the basics of React.

 ------